 Dr Keith McIntyre

 Keith first became a member of Glasgow LMC in 1994 before transferring to Lanarkshire LMC in 2012, where he is now the chair.
 He is a member of SGPC, and a Clinical Director of the GP out-of-hours services (OOH) in Greater Glasgow and Clyde.
-Keith was elected a Director in 2017 and will retire by rotation at the AGM in September 2020.
+Keith was elected as a Director in 2017 and re-elected at the AGM in September 2020.

 Dr Robert Morley